-A REIT is a type of security that makes investment in real estate through property or mortgages and often trades on major exchanges like a stock.
+A Real Estate Investment Trust (REIT) is a type of security that makes investment in real estate through property or mortgages and often trades on major exchanges like a stock.
 REITs provide investors with an extremely liquid stake in real estate.
 They receive special tax considerations and typically offer high dividend yields.

 REIT can be compared with mutual funds that allow both small and large investors to acquire ownership in real estate ventures, own or operate commercial properties such as apartment complexes, hospitals, office buildings, timber land, warehouses, hotels and shopping malls.